-The objective of the M.S.
-Thesis Defense is to assess a M.S. candidate's research accomplishments based on the completion of a final draft of the candidate's thesis.
-This is to be facilitated by the M.S. candidate submitting the final draft of the thesis to the M.S. committee and by presenting the thesis at a formal meeting of his or her committee that is open to the University community.
+The objective of the Master's Thesis Defense is to assess a M.S. or I.U.G candidate's research accomplishments based on the completion of a final draft of the candidate's thesis.
+This is to be facilitated by the M.S. or I.U.G. candidate submitting the final draft of the thesis to the Master's Committee and by presenting the thesis at a formal meeting of his or her committee that is open to the University community.
 Once the final thesis is approved, it will be submitted and archived electronically via eTD's to be accessible worldwide.